University of Southampton Students' Union

-The University of Southampton Students' Union, branded and commonly known as SUSU a contraction of Southampton University Students' Union, is the students' union at the University of Southampton in southern England, United Kingdom.
-SUSU operates a number of facilities for students at the university, represents the students to the university and at the university council as well as providing support services and social activities.
-The union is financed through its operations, a grant from the university and additional benefits brought by its charitable status.
+The University of Southampton Students' Union, branded and commonly known as SUSU (a contraction of Southampton University Students' Union), is the students' union at the University of Southampton in southern England, United Kingdom.
+SUSU operates a number of facilities for students at the university, represents the students to the university and at the university council, as well as providing support services and social activities.
+The union is financed through its operations, a grant from the university, and additional benefits brought by its charitable status.

-It is based on the main Highfield Campus which is where most of its facilities currently exist, but the union also operates a presence at the Winchester School of Art and helps student societies and groups at the other campuses of the university.
+It is based on the main Highfield Campus, which is where most of its facilities currently exist, but the union also operates a presence at the Winchester School of Art and helps student societies and groups at the other campuses of the university.
 All students at the university become members of the union automatically unless they specifically request to opt out.
-Its operation is enshrined in law through the Education Act 1994, the university charter granted in 1952 and the Union's constitution.
+Its operation is enshrined in law through the Education Act 1994, the university charter granted in 1952, and the Union's constitution.

 Strategic direction is shared between the chief executive and the five elected Sabbatical officers who are elected each year from the student body.

 History

 Pre-university

-The origins of the students' union lie following the creation of the Hartley University College in 1902 which saw the Southampton-based Hartley Institute become a branch of the University of London and adopting the structure more akin to universities.
-This included the first students' union, simply known as The College Union in 1903 although it only became self-governed by students in 1921 with the introduction of the basic structure of one male and female member from each faculty.
-During this time the union oversaw the expansion of student societies and clubs including the student newspaper, the Wessex News in 1936.
+The origins of the students' union lie following the creation of the Hartley University College in 1902, which saw the Southampton-based Hartley Institute become a branch of the University of London and adopting the structure more akin to universities.
+This included the first students' union, simply known as The College Union, in 1903, although it only became self-governed by students in 1921 with the introduction of the basic structure of one male and female member from each faculty.
+During this time, the union oversaw the expansion of student societies and clubs, including the student newspaper, the Wessex News, in 1936.

-In 1940 the West Building (numbered Building 40 as part of the later numbering plan), a three-storey brick building across the road from the rest of the university buildings, was constructed and dedicated for student social use with common rooms, offices and games room and a large attached refectory (now referred to as Garden Court).
-Following the second world war the university began to expand passing 1,000 students for the first time from a starting point of 171 in 1902.
+In 1940, the West Building (numbered Building 40 as part of the later numbering plan), a three-storey brick building across the road from the rest of the university buildings, was constructed and dedicated for student social use with common rooms, offices, games room, and a large attached refectory (now referred to as Garden Court).
+Following the Second World War, the university began to expan, passing 1,000 students for the first time, from a starting point of 171 in 1902.